Recommended for Grades 3-5

 Don’t see your group size listed here?

-There is no fee for parent and teacher chaperones, as long as attending chaperones are fully engaged participants.
+There is no fee for chaperones (teachers and parents) within the recommended ratio*, as long as attending chaperones are fully engaged participants.